 All students, including students with disabilities, must participate in the state's assessment and accountability system.
-Students with disabilities who are following the general education program and pursuing a standard diploma shall participate in the same state and district assessments as their general education peers, including the Statewide Science Assessment (SSA) and the Florida Standards Assessment (FSA).
+Students with disabilities who are following the general education program and pursuing a standard diploma shall participate in the same state and district assessments as their general education peers, including the Statewide Science Assessment (SSA) and the Fiorida Standards Assessment (FSA) statewide standardized assessment for English Language Arts and Math.